CRITICAL DISABILITY STUDIES: THEORY AND PRACTICE

 - How does a disability studies framework shape your project and the questions you are asking?
 (Consider the difference between a project "about" disability and a project that also brings questions or perspectives from disability studies to the table)

 - What are your materials and methods?
 (Close reading of text, images, film clips?
 Interviews?
 Multiple media?
 A particular disciplinary framework?
-An intersectional approach?)
+A multidisciplinary approach?)

 - What would you like the rest of us to learn from your work so far?
 What can you share with us now, and what are you still figuring out?
 How can the rest of us be a resource for you as you work on your project?
 How can your project serve as a resource for the rest of us, and potentially for others beyond the class?

-- The project's scope should be equivalent to about 15-20 pages of an analytical essay, but it can take a variety of forms.
+- The project's scope should be equivalent to about 5-7 pages of an analytical essay, but it can take a variety of forms

 - Bring a critical disability studies perspective to your project.
 You needn't simply "apply" this perspective: feel free to challenge, extend, or complicate ideas from disability studies.